hastexo/hastexo-xblock/README.md

 The hastexo XBlock must be configured via `XBLOCK_SETTINGS` in `lms.env.json`, under the `hastexo` key.
-At the very minimum, you must configure a single "default" provider with the OpenStack credentials specific to the cloud you will be using.
+At the very minimum, you must configure a single "default" provider with the credentials specific to the cloud you will be using.
 All other variables can be left at their defaults.

 This is a brief explanation of each: